A charitable, jargon-free office

 This now means each and every visitor who turns up is strictly monitored by our CJDS (Corporate Jargon Detection System).
 New visitors are allowed one or two misdemeanours before they are subject to full T&Cs of a meeting at Elementary Technology – as shown above when a visitor repeatedly disregarded the rules.

-There is a serious side to this initiative though, and in fact our visitors are more than happy to contribute, whether or not they fell foul of the rules.
+There is a serious side to this initiative though, and in fact, our visitors are more than happy to contribute, whether or not they fell foul of the rules.
 It’s because all proceeds from the Jargon Jar are being donated to our chosen charity Hand on Heart.

-This fabulous charity are dedicated to placing defibrillators into schools and so reducing the shocking number of young people who die each year from Sudden Cardiac Arrest.
+This fabulous charity is dedicated to placing defibrillators into schools and so reducing the shocking number of young people who die each year from Sudden Cardiac Arrest.
 Use of a defibrillator within the 5 minutes of SCA enormously improves chances of survival, yet worryingly only a minority of schools have them on site.

 This movie shows a recent success story where we placed a defibrillator into school, which was provided with training for staff and pupils.